MassKlaus/ModderCli/README.md

 - [ ] Export to mods folder
     - [ ] use .targets to decide what files go where in the mods folder (use pattern matching to decide) (optional)
 - [ ] Launch game
+- [ ] On first launch, Do a config walkthrough to set up the paths for the extra software that is required to be used
 - [ ] Better Documentation